abirkel/pia-nm/README.md

 **pia-nm** is a Python-based automation tool that maintains fresh WireGuard connection profiles for PIA in NetworkManager.
 Instead of manually refreshing tokens every 24 hours or relying on the official PIA client, pia-nm automates the entire process via systemd timer.

-Whether you can't use the official PIA client, prefer native Linux integration, or simply want a hands-off VPN setup, pia-nm provides automated token refresh while integrating seamlessly with NetworkManager for a native Linux VPN experience including GUI integration, automatic reconnection, and system settings integration.
+Whether you can't use the official PIA client, prefer native Linux integration, or simply want a hands-off VPN setup, pia-nm provides automated token refresh while integrating seamlessly with NetworkManager for a native Linux VPN experience.

 ## Features